mcall009/ohook-compiler/README-EN.md

 ### This tool is not affiliated with massgrave.
 Official Massgrave Website: https://massgrave.dev/

-[🔗Manual office activation](https://massgrave.dev/manual_ohook_activation) - Follow these steps after you have finished compiling the Dll's.
+[🔗Manual Office Activation](https://massgrave.dev/manual_ohook_activation) - Follow these steps after you have finished compiling the Dll's.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------